-Ideally, you'll have already agreed to a freelance contract arrangement that gets you paid by the job (or deliverable), rather than by the hour—especially if you're running your freelance business on the side of other employment—you're a contractor after all, not an hourly wage earner.
+Ideally, you’ll have already agreed to a freelance contract arrangement that gets you paid by the job (or deliverable), rather than by the hour—especially if you’re running your freelance business on the side of other employment—you’re an independent contractor after all, not an hourly wage earner.

 By having your payment rate specified clearly at the top of this section, you can avoid any potential disagreement afterward, should your client try and pay a lesser amount once the work is complete.

 If you and the client agree to an upfront deposit, followed by one or more progress payments on the way to your final deliverable, these milestones should be outlined and specified here, too.

 The next part of this section is very important: Your deliverables.

 This is where you’ll bullet-point out specific details about what you’re agreeing to provide the client, and when you promise to deliver them by.